 Two great-nieces came to stay with us in Princeton, New Jersey over a winter holiday weekend.
 The trip was a Christmas gift from their parents.
 They arrived from the Midwest, St. Louis, Missouri, which is my birthplace too.

 The girls are “16 going on 17”, and since we live in proximity to New York City it seemed like a fine place to send them on a cousin adventure.

-The weekend was a mixture of a full on activity in New York balanced with some leisurely relaxation at home.
+The weekend was a mixture of a full on activity in NYC balanced with some leisurely relaxation at home.
 One day–an early morning train to Penn Station, three hour shopping spree in Soho, a Broadway matinee [Hamilton!], followed by dinner at Prune Restaurant in East Village.
-The next day–a sleep-in/pajama morning, breakfast in bed, and binge watching a favorite TV series.
+The next day–a sleep-in/pajama morning, breakfast in bed, and binge watching reruns of a favorite TV series.

 On the last day, before departing to the airport, the girls shared with us their favorite things about the weekend.
 Then I spoke up, because I wanted them to know there was a best part of the visit for me, too.

 It was simply this–I loved observing, and then knowing, how confident they are in their ability to talk about anything–high school, friends, teachers, popular culture, university options, career wonderments.
 Most importantly, when asked a direct question requiring an opinion, a preference, or a desire, they had thoughtful, ready answers.
 Two young women with a point of view!

 When these girls were given choices, there was no dilly-dallying around, no hemming and hawing, no shrugging of shoulders or murmuring, “I don’t know” or “I don’t care” or “Whatever you think”.